Ant colony: Communication

-In ant colonies there can range from a few dozen to millions of ants so communication is very important, because of this ants have been known to communicate through something called odor trails or pheromone trails.
-These pheromone or odor trails are secreted by certain glands on an ants body though these glands and where they are located differ for each ant species.
-In general these animals are able to provide a positive and negative feedback with these pheromone trails, this is why ants are typically seen in a single file line going from point A to B. When a foraging ant is successful in finding food they will deposit their pheromone trail on the way back to their nest, the pheromone trail will get stronger as more ants tread it signaling there is still food to be had in that area and this is known as the positive feedback.
-On the other hand once all the food has been scavenged the trail will lose its strength as ants will no longer tread leaving their pheromones and in turn it will be like the pheromone trail never existed, this is known as the negative feedback.
+Since ant colonies can range from a few dozen to millions of ants, communication between ants is highly important.
+Because of this, ants have been known to communicate through something called odor trails or pheromone trails.
+These pheromone or odor trails are secreted by certain glands on an ant's body, though these glands and where they are located differ for each species.
+Using pheromone trails, ants are able to provide positive and negative feedback, which is why ants are typically seen traveling in a single file from point A to point B. When a foraging ant is successful in finding food, they will deposit their pheromone trail on the way back to their nest.
+The pheromone trail will get stronger as more ants tread it, signaling that there is still food available in that area.
+This is known as positive feedback.
+On the other hand, once all the food has been scavenged, returning ants will no longer deposit their pheromones.
+The trail will then lose its strength as the previous pheromones evaporate, creating negative feedback.

-Some ants like the pharaoh ant are even known to use more than one pheromone to help communicate many things like rewarding trails or a "no-entry" trail for unrewarding routes.
-Pharaoh ants are also different in the sense that they are able to create short-lived and long-lived pheromone trails as well as being able to secrete an attractive and repellent pheromone trail.
-The long-lived pheromone trails act as memory telling the ants to check certain trails often due to the success rate of finding food.
-The short-lived trails communicate the current food sources that they have just happened to find while foraging.
-Lastly these ants are able to secrete a repellent and attractive pheromone, and this is short-lived as it tells other ants if there is food in an area or to not bother looking in this area as there is no food.
+Some ants, like the pharaoh ant, are known to use multiple pheromones to communicate different meanings, like secreting an attractive pheromone trail for rewarding routes or a repellent "no-entry" trail for unrewarding routes.
+Pharaoh ants are also able to create short-lived and long-lived pheromone trails.
+Long-lived pheromone trails, lasting for up to several days, act as reminders for ants to check certain trails often due to the success rate of finding food.
+The short-lived trails, lasting for approximately 20 minutes, can be attractive or repellent, either reinforcing current paths to food sources or discouraging unrewarding branches found on preexisting reward trails.

-Pheromone communication isn't only used when it comes to foraging but also in sending alarms that there is danger around.
-For example, the Atta leafcutter ants possess a different blend of pheromones and are able to alarm other leafcutter ants about the danger that is nearby.
-Another form of communication that some ants like the carpenter ants participate in is communicating through vibrations.
-The carpenter ants are able to do this by smacking on their heads and abdomens against the chambers and galleries they've carved out in the rotten wood or stumps.
+Pheromone communication isn't only used for foraging, but also to send alarms.
+For example, the Atta leafcutter ant possesses a different blend of pheromones to signal nearby dangers.
+Vibrations are another form of communication used by certain ants, like carpenter ants.
+Carpenter ants are able to create vibrations by smacking their heads and abdomens against the chambers and galleries they've carved out in rotten wood or stumps.
 These vibrations act as an alarm system warning of danger that can be perceived by their nest mates twenty or more centimeters away.
-These forms of communication allow for the ants to be able to stay organized no matter how large their colony grows.